SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/04userupdate.rst

 Value    Type             Meaning
 ======== ================ ========
-details  Map<String, Any> A map of the fields to update userUd   String           The current authenticated user id token    String           The current authenticated user token
+details  Map<String, Any> A map of the fields to update userId   String           The current authenticated user id token    String           The current authenticated user token
 ======== ================ ========